complexdatacollective/documentation.networkcanvas.com/docs/installation-guide.md

 ---

 ## Which application do I need?

-**Interviewer** runs Network Canvas protocols and collects data directly from participants.
-It is the application that an interviewer would use when in the field.
+**Interviewer** runs Network Canvas protocols and collects data in the field.

-**Architect** is the application for creating Network Canvas protocols.
+**Architect** is the application for building Network Canvas protocols.

 **Server** is the application that deploys Network Canvas protocols to Interviewer and receives and manages data collected in the field.
-Please note that you can also download protocols directly into Network Canvas.
-The function of Server is to manage a project with many cases across multiple devices.
+It is most useful for larger studies with multiple researchers collecting data at the same time.

 Each application of the Network Canvas Suite can be downloaded and installed individually.
 Architect and Server are desktop applications.
 Interviewer can run on a desktop but it